-Compact drum kits have become increasingly popular in recent years, and despite their diminutive size, these micro drum kits are not simply small sets for children.
-Modern gigging environments with smaller stages, plus accommodation where space is limited have both contributed to the rise in popularity of small, agile setups that can be transported quickly and easily.
+Compact drum kits have become increasingly popular in recent years, and despite their diminutive size, these micro drum kits are not simply downsized sets for children.
+Modern gigging environments with smaller stages, small cares, plus accommodation where space is limited have all contributed to the rise in popularity of small, agile setups that can be transported quickly and easily.
 In this guide.
-We’re going to point you towards the best compact drum kit for you.
+We’re going to weigh up your options and point you towards the best compact drum kit for you.

 But what exactly constitutes a ‘compact’ kit?
-Common standard kit sizes comprise a 22” or 20” diameter bass drum, along with 12” and 16” toms. ’Bop’ kits shrink the bass drum down to 18”, but often keep the toms to fairly regular 12” and 14”.
-So, for this round-up, we’re looking at kits that feature bass drums with a smaller diameter – capping it at 16”.
+Common standard kit sizes comprise a 22” or 20” diameter bass drum, along with 12” and 16” toms. ’Bop’ or compact kits shrink the bass drum down to 18” or 16" (usually mounted on a riser to ensure the bass drum pedal still hits in the centre of the head), but often keep the toms to fairly regular 12” and 14”.
+So, for this round-up, we’re looking at kits that feature bass drums with a smaller diameter - capping it at 16”.
 It’s not just about the bass drum, though, as the toms usually shrink to stay in proportion and maintain a consistent voice across the kit.

 If you’re looking to downsize your kit - or perhaps pick up a compact set as a second kit - here are our picks of the best compact kits currently available today.